developersu/ns-usbloader/README.md

 Set 'Security & Privacy' settings if needed.

-*Please note: JDK 11 is recommended for using on MacOS (EXCEPT APPLE SILICON).
-There are few really weird issues already reported from JDK 14 users on Mac.*
+*Please note: JDK 19 is recommended for using on macOS.
+There are issues already reported from users on Mac with JDK 14.*

 ##### macOS on Apple Silicon (ARM)

-* Some users [tested](https://github.com/developersu/ns-usbloader/issues/91) this application with [Zulu-JDK with FX support](https://www.azul.com/downloads/zulu-community/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx).
-Try it!
-* OpenJDK 17 also should be a working solution.
-[Tell us if it works for you!]((https://github.com/developersu/ns-usbloader/issues/91))
+Download application with `-m1.jar` postfix.

 ##### Windows: